Preparing Lilacs for Recipes

 NOTE: If you wait a few days after the lilacs have bloomed and collect them just as the blossoms are starting to fall off the bush, this task is immensely easier!
 The blossoms will literally fall off the stems into the bowl with either a good shake or a very gentle tug.

-Keep on picking the blossoms.
-Yes, it’s a slow process, but is a great no-brainer activity while watching TV.
+Keep plucking.
+You’re getting there.
 The bowl will eventually fill up, but it does take some time.

-Dry the rinsed blossoms really well.
-I use a salad spinner and worked in small batches, and it works great.
+Now, dry the rinsed blossoms really well.
+I use my salad spinner to dry them in small batches, and it works great.